This potato mussel chowder recipe is so easy to make I may regret publishing it.

 The secret is a lot of butter, cream and pancetta.

-At Loka we modified the recipe and do not use pancetta so that our pescatarian guests can order it.
+You can modify the recipe to not use pancetta for pescatarians.
 It’s still great but really the pancetta takes it to the next level.
 Remember bacon is magic.

 If you’re serving wine a traditional chardonnay pairs well with the creaminess of chowder or you could balance it with a sauvignon blanc that has a mineral, grassy finish.